lindosdevorg/FBNF/README.md

 guitars and 4-6-String basses.
 These files are currently undergoing formatting changes.
 Fretboard Notes & Frequencies is released under the Released under Attribution-NonCommercial 4.0 International License.

 NOTICE: The 7- and 8-string guitar sections have errors.
 I am fixing this.
+I should have it fixed in a few months.

 04/04/22
   Version .808 released!
 This release add support for 8-string guitars.